NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 # Implementation

-Query behavior by the incremental deleg supporting recursive resolver depends on three conditions;
+Support in recursive resolvers suffices for the mechanism to be fully functional.
+{{recursive-resolver-behavior}} specifies the basic algorithm for resolving incremental delegations.
+In {{presence}}, an optimization is presented that will reduce the number of (parallel) queries especially when authoritative name server support is still lacking and there are still many zones that do not contain incremental delegations.
+{{authoritative-name-server-support}} specifies support in the authoritative name server.

+## Recursive Resolver behavior

+If the triggering query name is the same as the name of the target zone apex, then no further delegation will occur, and resolution will complete.
+No special behavior or processing is needed.

+Otherwise, the triggering query is below the target zone apex and a delegation may exist in the target zone.
+In this case two parallel queries are send.
+One for the triggering query in the way that is conventional with legacy delegations (which could be just the triggering query or a minimised query {{!RFC9156}}), and one incremental deleg query with query type SVCB.

-1. The presence of the `_deleg` label at the apex of the delegating zone.
+The incremental deleg query name is constructed by concatenating the first label below the part that the triggering query name has in common with the target zone, a `_deleg` label and the name of the target zone.
-2. If the resolver is querying an authoritative name server that supports incremental deleg.
-3. If the delegating zone is DNSSEC signed.
+For example if the triggering query is `www.customer.example.` and the target zone `example.`, then the incremental deleg query name is `customer._deleg.example.`
+For another example, if the triggering query is `www.faculty.university.example.` and the target zone `example.` then the incremental deleg name is `university._deleg.example.`

+Normal DNAME, CNAME and SVCB in AliasMode processing should happen as before, though note that when following an SVCB RR in AliasMode, the target name MUST have the `_dns` label prepended to the TargetName in the SVCB RR.
+The eventual incremental deleg query response, after following all redirections caused by DNAME, CNAME and AliasMode SVCB RRs, has three possible outcomes:

+1. An SVCB RRset in ServiceMode is returned in the response's answer section containing the delegation for the subzone.

+   The SVCB RRs in the RRset MUST be used to follow the referral.
+   The TargetName data field in the SVCB RRs in the RRset MUST be used as the names for the name servers to contact for the subzone, and the ipv4hint and ipv6hint parameters MUST be used as the IP addresses for the TargetName in the same SVCB RR.

+   The NS RRset and glue, in the response of the legacy query that was sent in parallel to the incremental deleg query, MUST NOT be used, but the signed DS record (or NSEC(3) records indicating that there was no DS) MUST be used in linking the DNSSEC authentication chain as which would conventionally be done with DNSSEC as well.

+2. The incremental deleg query name does not exist (NXDOMAIN).

+   There is no incremental delegation for the subzone, and the referral response for the legacy delegation MUST be processed  as would be done with legacy DNS and DNSSEC processing.

+3. The incremental deleg query name does exist, but resulted in an NOERROR no answer responses (also known as a NODATA response).

+   If the legacy query, did result in a referral for the same number of labels as the subdomain that the incremental deleg query was for, then there was no incremental delegation for the subzone, and the referral response for the legacy delegation MUST be processed as would be done with legacy DNS and DNSSEC processing.

+   Otherwise, the subzone may be more than one label below the delegating zone.

+   If the response to the legacy query resulted in a referral, then a new incremental deleg query MUST be spawned, matching the zone cut of the legacy referral response.
+   For example if the triggering query is `www.university.ac.example.` and the target zone `example.`, and the legacy response contained an NS RRset for `university.ac.example.`, then the incremental deleg query name is `university.ac._deleg.example.`
+   The response to the new incremental deleg query MUST be processed as described above, as if it was the initial incremental deleg query.

+   If the legacy query was send minimised and needs a followup query, then parallel to that followup query a new incremental deleg query will be send, adding a single label to the previous incremental deleg query name.
+   For example if the triggering query is `www.university.ac.example.` and the target zone `example.` and the minimised legacy query name was `ac.example.` (which also resulted in a NOERROR no answer response), then the incremental deleg query to be send along in parallel with the followup legacy query will become `university.ac.example.`
+   Processing of the responses of those two new queries will as described above.

-## Presence of the `_deleg` label
+## `_deleg` label presence {#presence}

 Absence of the `_deleg` label in a zone is a clear signal that the zone does not contain any incremental deleg delegations.
-Recursive resolvers MUST NOT send any additional incremental deleg queries for zones for which it is known that it does not contain the `_deleg` label at the apex.
+Recursive resolvers SHOULD NOT send any additional incremental deleg queries for zones for which it is known that it does not contain the `_deleg` label at the apex.
 The state regarding the presence of the `_deleg` label within a resolver can be "unknown", "known not to be present", or "known to be present".

-When the presence of a `_deleg` label is "unknown", a `_deleg` presence test query MUST be send in parallel to the next query for the zone.
+When the presence of a `_deleg` label is "unknown", a `_deleg` presence test query SHOULD be send in parallel to the next query for the zone.
 The query name for the test query is the `_deleg` label prepended to the apex of zone for which to test presence, with query type A.

-When a referral response is acted upon during iteration, this is when the resolver first learns about the zone.
-The presence of the `_deleg` label within the referred to zone is yet "unknown", so a test query MUST be sent in parallel with the resolution of the triggering query.
-Validating resolvers, when following a secure referral, already need to query to the delegated name servers for the DNSKEY RRset.
-The test query could be sent in parallel with that DNSKEY query.

-Subsequent `_deleg` presence test query MUST be send in parallel to the next query for the zone, when the result of the test expired from cache.

-The testing query can have three possible outcomes.
+The testing query can have three possible outcomes:

 1. The `_deleg` label does not exist within the zone, and an NXDOMAIN response is returned.

    The non-existence of the `_deleg` label MUST be cached for the duration indicated by the "minimum" RDATA field of the SOA resource record in the authority section, adjusted to the boundaries for TTL values that the resolver has ({{Section 4 of !RFC8767}}).
-   For the period the non-existence of the `_deleg` label is cached, the label is "known not to be present" and the resolver MUST NOT send any (additional) incremental deleg queries.
+   For the period the non-existence of the `_deleg` label is cached, the label is "known not to be present" and the resolver SHOULD NOT send any (additional) incremental deleg queries.

 2. The `_deleg` label does exist within the zone but contains no data.
    A NOERROR response is returned with no RRs in the answer section.
-   The `_deleg` label is at an empty non-terminal ({{Section 2.2.2 of !RFC4592}}).

-   The existence of the `_deleg` empty non-terminal MUST be cached for the duration indicated by the "minimum" RDATA field of the SOA resource record in the authority section, adjusted to the resolver's TTL boundaries.
+   The existence of the `_deleg` name MUST be cached for the duration indicated by the "minimum" RDATA field of the SOA resource record in the authority section, adjusted to the resolver's TTL boundaries.
    For the period the existence of the empty non-terminal at the `_deleg` label is cached, the label is "known to be present" and the resolver MUST send additional incremental deleg queries as described in TODO.

 3. The `_deleg` label does exist within the zone and contains data.